gamerplant3/buidling-code-lookup/README.md

 ## Disclaimer

 - Screening tool only - not a structural design or permit substitute.
-- Commentary L steps are simplified; see site detail panel for explanation.
+- Commentary L steps are simplified for this demo
 ## Environment variables

 | Variable | Default | Purpose |